awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 Tags are JSON formatted\.
 Do not use quotes outside of the curly braces\.

-For more information, see [AWS CloudFormation Resource Tags Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html) in the *AWS CloudFormation User Guide*\.
+For more information, see [AWS CloudFormation resource tags type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html) in the *AWS CloudFormation User Guide*\.

 ```
 tags = {"key" : "value", "key2" : "value2"}